 But they both do, they have done, and, in California’s case, continues to do.

 It is the duty of the United States government to make, enforce, and uphold laws against States that infringe upon our rights.
 It is not an unjust federal encroachment upon State power to do this.
 While some say they don’t want the federal government exercising power against a State because of the precedent it’ll make against “State’s Rights”, in their next breath they’ll want California gun laws overturned by the Supreme Court – which is as much part of the federal government as Congress and the Presidency.

 There are constitutional ways for the legislative branch to make, and for the executive branch to enforce, laws that protect the rights of the people in States that infringe upon them.
 The people don’t have to wait for 5 out of 9 unelected government appointed lawyers to do so.

 Right now, we have a once in a lifetime opportunity to federally protect the right of the people to keep and bear arms.
-It’s been nearly 90 years since the House, Senate, and the Presidency were held by Republicans, a party which purportedly touts their support of gun rights; it’s time they exercise their constitutionally delegated powers against States that deny people their rights under the false notion of “States’ Rights”.
+Historically, it isn’t often that the House, Senate, and the Presidency are held by Republicans, a party which purportedly touts their support of gun rights; it’s time they exercise their constitutionally delegated powers against States that deny people their rights under the false notion of “States’ Rights”.